samuelau824/CSE-110/index.md

 # Personal Introduction
 ## Samuel Au
 Welcome to my website!
 I am currently a third-year student at UC San Diego studying Math-Computer Science.
+See [Myself as a Programmer](#myself-as-a-programmer).
 Some of my **hobbies** include listening to music, playing video games with friends, and going on late night drives to release stress.
->My favorite artist right now is Keshi, and one of his best songs in my opinion is ***always***.
+> My favorite artist right now is Keshi, and one of his best songs in my opinion is ***always***.

+Another thing I like to do is watch informational videos on Youtube from creators such as Mark Rober.
+One of my favorite videos from him is one where he exposes [carnival scams](https://www.youtube.com/watch?v=tk_ZlWJ3qJI).

 ## Myself as a Programmer
 I stumbled upon programming my freshman year of college, when I was a Biochemistry major who was taking a coding class simply for a General Education requirement.
 Little did I know, this would become a passion of mine and would convince me to switch majors.
 As I learned the intricacies of beginning coding class, I was amazed at the tiny projects I could create.